jbatonnet/Rinkhals/docs/docs/Rinkhals/contribute-to-development.md

 Here are some aggregated answer I gave on Discord.
 If you want to now more, join the server and ask me!

-Also, have a look at the other pages in the wiki, such as [File Structure - Kobra Startup Sequence](../Reverse engineering/file-structure.md#kobra-startup-sequence)
+Also, have a look at the other pages, such as [File Structure - Kobra Startup Sequence](../Reverse engineering/file-structure.md#kobra-startup-sequence)

 ## Questions and Answers